parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gemini-cuda-to-kokkos/output-2/interactions/README.md.txt

 make
 ```

-You can alter compiler settings in the included CMakeLists.txt.
+You can alter compiler settings in the CMakeLists.txt file.

 ### Debugging, Optimization & Profiling

-Optimization and debugging flags can be controlled through CMake's build options.
-Profiling can be done using tools like `perf` (for CPU) or  Kokkos's profiling capabilities.
+Optimization and debugging flags can be controlled through CMake's options.
+Profiling can be done using tools appropriate for your chosen Kokkos backend (e.g., perf for CPU, NVIDIA Nsight for CUDA).

 ## Running XSBench